fbpx

 Blade Runner 2049 Movie Poster

-The sequel to the 1982 original Blade runner has impressive visuals capturing the audience’s attention throughout the film.
-The story is about bio-engineered humans known as “Replicants” after the uprising of 2022 they are being hunted down by LAPD Blade Runner.
+The sequel to the 1982 original Blade Runner has impressive visuals capturing the audience’s attention throughout the film.
+The story is about bio-engineered humans known as “Replicants” After the uprising of 2022 they are being hunted down by LAPD Blade Runner.
 Blade Runner is an officer who hunts and retires (kills) rogue replicants.
 Ryan Gosling stars as “K” hunting down replicants who are considered a threat to the world.
 Every decision he makes is based on analysis.
-The films explore the relationships and emotions of artificially intelligent beings and raise moral questions regarding freedom to live and the life of self-aware technology.
+The films explore the relationships and emotions of artificially intelligent beings and raise moral questions regarding the freedom to live and the life of self-aware technology.

 I, Robot (2004)